ChrisMcDan/College/README.md

 # College

-This repository has the projects I worked on while I was in College.
+This repository has projects that I worked on while in College.